ThomasPiergiovanni/oc_p5/README.md

     * 4 - Quit the program.
 * Use keyboard numbers to make your choice.
 * Use keyboards "y"/ "n" letters to confirm some decisions.
+*NB: the first time the program is used, the system will proceed to datas upload and database initialization*.